tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ## Introduction

 Bulletproofs form part of the family of distinct Zero-knowledge Proof<sup>[def][zk~]</sup> systems, like Zero-Knowledge Succinct Non-Interactive ARguments of Knowledge (zk-SNARK), Succinct Transparent ARgument of Knowledge (STARK) and Zero Knowledge Prover and Verifier for Boolean Circuits (ZKBoo).
-Zero-knowledge proofs are designed so that a prover is able to indirectly verify that a statement is true without having to provide any information beyond the verification of the statement, for example to prove that a number is found that solves a cryptographic puzzle and fits the hash value without having to reveal the nonce<sup>[def][nonce~]</sup>. ([[2]], [[4]])
+Zero-knowledge proofs are designed so that a *prover* is able to indirectly verify that a statement is true without having to provide any information beyond the verification of the statement, for example to prove that a number is found that solves a cryptographic puzzle and fits the hash value without having to reveal the nonce<sup>[def][nonce~]</sup>. ([[2]], [[4]])

 Bulletproofs is a Non-interactive Zero-knowledge (NIZK) proof protocol for general Arithmetic Circuits<sup>[def][ac~]</sup> with very short proofs (Arguments of Knowledge Systems<sup>[def][afs~]</sup>) and without requiring a Trusted Setup<sup>[def][ts~]</sup>.
 They rely on the Discrete Logarithmic<sup>[def][dlp~]</sup> assumption and are made non-interactive using the Fiat-Shamir Heuristic<sup>[def][fsh~]</sup>.
 The name 'Bulletproof' originated from a non-technical summary from one of the original authors of the scheme's properties: "<i>Short like a bullet with bulletproof security assumptions</i>". ([[1]], [[29]])

-Bulletproofs also implements a Multi-party Computation (MCP) protocol whereby distributed proofs of multiple provers with secret committed values are aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the verifier, thereby minimizing rounds of communication.
+Bulletproofs also implements a Multi-party Computation (MCP) protocol whereby distributed proofs of multiple *provers* with secret committed values are aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the *verifier*, thereby minimizing rounds of communication.
 Secret committed values will stay secret. ([[1]], [[6]])

 The essence of Bulletproofs is its inner-product algorithm originally presented by Groth [[13]] and then further refined by Bootle et al. [[12]].
 The algorithm provides an argument of knowledge (proof) of two binding vector Pedersen Commitments<sup>[def][pc~]</sup> that satisfy a given inner product relation, which is of independent interest (not related).
 Bulletproofs builds on these techniques, which yield communication efficient zero-knowledge proofs, but offer a further replacement for the inner product argument that reduces overall communication by a factor of three. ([[1]], [[29]])

 Mimblewimble is a block chain designed for confidential transactions.
 The essence is that a Pedersen commitment to 0 can be viewed as an Elliptic Curve Digital Signature Algorithm (ECDSA) public key, and that for a valid confidential transaction the difference between outputs, inputs, and transaction fees must be 0.
-A prover constructing a confidential transaction can therefore sign the transaction with the difference of the outputs and inputs as the public key.
+A *prover* constructing a confidential transaction can therefore sign the transaction with the difference of the outputs and inputs as the public key.
 This enables a greatly simplified blockchain in which all spent transactions can be pruned and new nodes can efficiently validate the entire blockchain without downloading any old and spent transactions.
 The block chain consists only of block-headers, remaining UTXOs with their range proofs and an unprunable transaction kernel per transaction.
 Mimblewimble also allows transactions to be aggregated before being committed to the block chain. [[1]]